inside.ewu.edu

 This course is designed as a vehicle to help occupational therapy students to integrate previous learning by providing opportunities for occupational assessments, needs identification and the selection and design of both high and low technology devices to maximize client independence in their occupational performance areas.
 The course is designed to incorporate an inter-professional experience with community members who assist students with creating products and providing technology solutions.

 OCTH 542S.
-LEADERSHIP IN ENABLING OCCUPATION IN DIVERSE SETTINGS.
+LEADERSHIP AND EMERGING PRACTICE IN OCCUPATIONAL THERAPY.
 4 Credits.

 OCTH 595S.
 CLINICAL FIELDWORK I. 1 Credit.